xCDAT/xcdat/docs/index.rst

 * Vertical structured regridding

-  * Support rectilinear and cuvilinear grids
+  * Support rectilinear and curvilinear grids

 Things we are striving for:
 ---------------------------